Football Manager (1982 series): Legacy

-The Football Manager name was revived in 2004 by Sports Interactive as a continuation for their Championship Manager series after they lost the naming rights following a split with their publishers Eidos Interactive.
+The Football Manager name was acquired in 2003 by Sports Interactive as a continuation for their Championship Manager series after they lost the naming rights following a split with their publishers Eidos Interactive.

 In August 2015, Toms began rewriting the original 1982 Football Manager game for mobile devices after pitching the idea to his followers, drawing on his work experience of business app development.
 The new game, titled Football Star* Manager and also known as Kevin Toms Football Star* Manager, was released in 2016 to an overwhelmingly positive response from buyers, many of them former players of the original Football Manager series.
 It was first released on iOS and Android; since its release, the game has been ported to macOS, Windows 10, and Amazon Fire.
 The game is as near to the original Football Manager as one can get on the new platforms.
 On 14 August 2025, Curveball Games released Kevin Toms Football Star* Manager to Steam.

 In January 2022, Toms launched a Kickstarter to fund a new version of his Football Manager game, titled Football New Manager, to mark the 40th anniversary of the original game.
 It was renamed Kevin Toms Football Game and released in 2023.
 Football Manager 2 was included in The Spectrum, which was released in November 2024.